sneha-182003/git-practice/README.md

 # Simple Git Practice Project

-This is a basic Python script to practice Git commands like cloning, branching, committing, and pushing changes.
+This is a basic practice of Git commands like cloning, branching, committing, and pushing changes.

 1.Configure your Git with your name and email.
 ![image](https://github.com/user-attachments/assets/e2bb44f0-d11a-4f1a-8333-c0411975b902)